qdonnellan/figgo-appengine/README.md

 3. `fig up`

 That's it!
 During the `fig build` step you should see Go, and Google Appengine download and install inside your docker container.
 Notice that the `Dockerfile` takes care of setting your `GOPATH` for you!

+You should now see your app engine web app live at `XXX:8080` where, `XXX` is your docker ip.